Battle of Lechfeld: Battle

-However, Otto I did not chase the Magyars much longer that day and for several reasons.
-This proved to be a wise decision.
+However, Otto I wisely and for several reasons did not chase the Magyars much longer that day.
 Although the Hungarians suffered heavy losses, so did the king's forces.
 Three legions, in the rear of the relief column, had been decimated.
 Furthermore, because of their heavy equipment, Otto I's men were no doubt more affected by the stifling heat than their lightly armored opponents.
 Simply put, the King and his men were in no position to pursue and destroy the Magyars that day, leaving the initial battle a draw.
-The Magyars were also known to pull off feigned retreats, when they would lure their opponents into more advantageous positions, like open fields, then they would turn and defeat them.
-A notable example occurred in 910 against East Frankish forces.
+The Magyars were also known to pull off feigned retreats, when they would lure their opponents into more advantageous positions, like open fields, then they would turn and defeat them, a notable example having occurred in 910 against East Frankish forces.
 This time the King instead opted to spend the night after the battle in Augsburg.
 On 11 August he specifically issued the order that all river crossings were to be held.
-This was done so that as many of the Hungarians as possible and specifically their leaders, could be captured and killed.
+This was done so that as many of the Hungarians as possible, and specifically their leaders, could be captured and killed.
 This strategy proved successful, as Duke Henry of Bavaria captured a number of their leaders and killed them.
 Some Hungarians tried to flee across an unknown river but were swept away by the current.
 Some sought refuge in nearby villages.
 The destruction of the Hungarian army continued on 12 August, when heavy rainfall and flooding allowing the German troops, operating from nearby fortifications, to kill almost all the fleeing Hungarian soldiers.
 The majority of these fortifications had been built and fortified during the reign of Otto I's father, Henry I of Saxony, as part of his defense-in-depth strategy against enemy invaders.
-If these had not been in place, it is very likely that the Hungarians could have completed an orderly retreat once the floodwaters receded and the Battle of Lechfeld would have remained a draw.
+If these had not been in place, it is very likely that the Hungarians could have completed an orderly retreat once the floodwaters had receded and the Battle of Lechfeld would have remained a draw.

-The captured Magyars were either executed, or sent back to their ruling prince, Taksony, missing their ears and noses.
-The Hungarian leaders Lél, Bulcsú and Súr, who were not Árpáds, were executed after the battle.
-Duke Conrad was also killed, after he loosened his mail armour in the summer heat and one arrow struck his throat.
+The captured Magyars were either executed or sent back to their ruling prince, Taksony, missing their ears and noses.
+The Hungarian leaders Lél, Bulcsú and Súr were executed after the battle.
+Duke Conrad was also killed, after he loosened his mail armour in the summer heat and an arrow struck his throat.